-Pupils with specific challenges in learning are identified and appropriate programmes set in place through extra tuition for International pupils, and ongoing support through the Learning Centre.
+Students with specific challenges in learning are identified and appropriate programmes set in place through extra tuition for International Students, and ongoing support through the Learning Centre.

-At Middleton Grange we endeavour to work with young people in a Christ-centred and pupil-responsive manner.
+At Middleton Grange we endeavour to work with young people in a Christ-centred and Student-responsive manner.
 One way we respond to the needs is through integrated theme-based units.